-The Partnership has registration statements on file with the SEC in connection with its distribution reinvestment plan ("DRIP") and employee unit purchase plan ("EUPP").
-In July 2019, the Partnership announced that, beginning with the quarterly distribution payment paid in August 2019, it would use common units purchased on the open market, rather than issuing new common units, to satisfy its delivery obligations under the DRIP and EUPP.
+We have the sole discretion to determine whether common units purchased under the DRIP and EUPP will come from our authorized but unissued common units or from common units purchased on the open market by each plan's administrator.
+During each of the years ended December 31, 2022, 2021 and 2020, the Partnership used common units purchased on the open market, rather than issuing new common units, to satisfy its delivery obligations under the DRIP and EUPP.
 This election is subject to change in future quarters depending on the Partnership's need for equity capital.
-Agents of the Partnership purchased 6,982,963 common units and 2,801,196 common units on the open market and delivered them to participants in the DRIP and EUPP during the year ended December 31, 2020 and five months ended December 31, 2019, respectively.
-Apart from \$2.4 million and \$0.9 million attributable to the plan discount available to all participants in the EUPP during 2020 and 2019, respectively, the funds used to effect these purchases were sourced from the DRIP and EUPP participants.
+Agents of the Partnership purchased 6,392,846, 6,363,197 and 6,982,963 common units on the open market and delivered them to participants in the DRIP and EUPP during the years ended December 31, 2022, 2021 and 2020, respectively.
+Apart from \$3 million, \$3 million and \$2 million attributable to the plan discount available to all participants in the EUPP during 2022, 2021 and 2020, respectively, the funds used to effect these purchases were sourced from the DRIP and EUPP participants.
 No other Partnership funds were used to satisfy these obligations.
-We used open market purchases to satisfy DRIP and EUPP reinvestments in connection with the distribution paid on February 11, 2021.
+We used open market purchases to satisfy DRIP and EUPP reinvestments in connection with the distribution paid on February 14, 2023.